JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Requirements**: Familiarity with build systems, packaging, and/or reproducible builds.

-**Expected Outcomes/Deliverables**: Modified Namecoin software build scripts with your improvements; possibly also deployed PPA/COPR-style packages or official distro packages packages if you choose to do so.
+**Expected Outcomes/Deliverables**: Modified Namecoin software build scripts with your improvements; possibly also deployed PPA/COPR-style packages or official distribution packages if you choose to do so.

 **Possible Mentors**: Jeremy, Hugo?, Joseph?, ???